Chapter 9 Municipality Bankruptcy

 The primary purpose of municipal bankruptcy is that it allows the municipality to extend the time it needs to pay debt, or to reduce or eliminate debt, especially debt incurred because of mismanagement by municipal officers.
 There is no liquidation under Chapter 9, since a municipality provides necessary services and is a creation of the state, and, thus, protected under the state's sovereignty.

 Because of state sovereignty, the bankruptcy court does not manage a Chapter 9 case as actively as it would a Chapter 11.
-Basically, the municipality files, then submits a repayment plan for approval by the court.
+The municipality files, then submits a repayment plan for approval by the court.
 However, the municipality can elect to subject itself to the exclusive jurisdiction of the bankruptcy court, so that it can handle its debt by dealing only with the bankruptcy court rather than litigating in multiple forums.

 To be eligible for Chapter 9, the debtor must be a municipality, defined in the bankruptcy code as a political subdivision, agency or other instrumentality of a state.
 Consequently, states, United States (US) territories, and local governments in the US territories are not eligible for Chapter 9.
 So, for instance, Puerto Rico or any of its subdivisions are ineligible for chapter 9.
 Other chapter 9 eligibility requirements include: